openstack/barbican/doc/source/install/barbican-backend.rst

     This plugin stores its KEK in plain text in the configuration file, which will be present in any node running the `barbican-api` or `barbican-worker` services.
-Extreme care should be taken to prevent unauthrized access to these nodes.
+Extreme care should be taken to prevent unauthorized access to these nodes.
 When using this plugin the KEK is the only thing protecting the secrets stored in the database.

 The configuration for this plugin in ``/etc/barbican/barbican.conf`` is as follows: